IllusionMods/BepisPlugins/README.md

 It prevents mods from colliding with each other (i.e. 2 mods have same item IDs and can't coexist; sideloader automatically assigns correct IDs).
 It also makes it easy to disable/remove mods with no lasting effects on your game install (just remove the .zip, no game files are changed at any point).

+> Note: Sideloader is not available for games by Illgames because of technical reasons (IL2CPP).
+You will have to use [SardineTail](https://github.com/MaybeSamigroup/SVS-SardineTail/wiki) for them instead.

 [More information and tutorial on sideloader-compatible mod creation.](https://github.com/IllusionMods/BepisPlugins/wiki/1-Introduction-to-zipmod-format)

 [Step-by-step guide for creating a simple texture mod.](https://github.com/IllusionMods/BepisPlugins/wiki/2-How-to-create-a-simple-zipmod)